VCCE/VCC/docs/UserGuide.md

    70 C=10: GOTO 40
  </pre>
  Console mode is most useful when using Os9 which is described later.
- Radio Shack Deluxe RS232 program Pak

- If the file "rs232.rom" is in the Vcc execution directory it will be automatically loaded when acia.dll is selected but not started.

- To start it do "EXEC &HE010" from RSDOS command prompt.
-The rom is a copy of the 4K rom from the Radio Shack Deluxe RS232 program Pack.
-If a different ROM is used it must be 4096 bytes long.
-Note that if acia.dll is in a MPI slot but not selected it can still be used but the pack rom will not be accessible.
-To exec the rom type EXEC&HE010 at the basic prompt.
-Note that the pak currently has trouble with the "goto basic" function which limits its usefulness.
-Suggestions for a solution would be appreciated.

 ### SC6551 Operation

  The sc6551 emulation is controlled one of two blocks of port